BPSTechServices/pybeecn/README.md

 ## Collaboration
 If you would like to contribute to the effort to improve Portland's BEECN program through the use of available data please contact Gabe McBride at [gabe.l.mcbride@gmail.com](mailto:gabe.l.mcbride@gmail.com).

+The standard practices for git development will be used in this project and are described